(This privacy notice was last updated in October 2019.)

 If your data is being transferred outside the EEA then you can obtain details of the relevant safeguards by contacting our Information Governance Manager.

 Changes to this privacy notice

-Great North Energy encourages you periodically to visit its web site to review this notice and to be informed of how Great North Energy is protecting your information.
-Great North Energy will continually review and update this privacy notice to reflect changes in our services and feedback from service users, as well as to comply with changes in the law.
+Robin Hood Energy encourages you to periodically visit www.greatnorthenergy.co.uk to review this notice and to be informed of how Robin Hood Energy is protecting your information.
+Robin Hood Energy will continually review and update this privacy notice to reflect changes in our services and feedback from service users, as well as to comply with changes in the law.
 When such changes occur, we will revise the “last updated” date at the top and foot of this notice.
-If there are substantial changes to this statement or in how Great North Energy will use your personal information, we will advertise the updated notice both on the front page of the Great North Energy web site and in Council offices.
+If there are substantial changes to this statement or in how Robin Hood Energy will use your personal information, we will advertise the updated notice both on the front page of the Great North Energy web site and in Council offices.